Taare Zameen Par: Plot

-Ram Shankar Nikumbh, a cheerful and optimistic instructor at the Tulips School for young children with developmental disabilities, joins the boarding school's faculty the same day, replacing the authoritarian Mr. Holkar, the school's former art teacher.
-Ram's teaching style is markedly different from that of Holkar's, and he quickly notes Ishaan's unhappiness that day after he fails to draw anything during the class.
-He reviews Ishaan's work and concludes that his academic shortcomings are indicative of dyslexia.
-Ram then visits the Ishaan's house in Mumbai, where he is surprised to discover Ishaan's hidden interest in art.
-Flustered, he demonstrates to Maya and Yohan how Ishaan has extreme difficulty in understanding letters and words due to dyslexia, and his poverty in sports skills stems from his poor motor ability.
-Nandkishore labels it as an intellectual disability and dismisses it as laziness.
+Ram Shankar Nikumbh, a young, cheerful and optimistic instructor at the Tulips School for young children with developmental disabilities, joins as the boarding school's temporary art teacher the same day, replacing Mr. Holkar.
+Ram's teaching style is markedly different from Holkar's, and he quickly notes Ishaan's unhappiness after Ishaan fails to draw anything during the class.
+Ram reviews Ishaan's work and concludes that his academic shortcomings are indicative of dyslexia.
+Ram then visits Ishaan's house in Mumbai, where he is surprised to discover Ishaan's hidden interest in art.
+Ram demonstrates to Maya and Yohaan how Ishaan has extreme difficulty in understanding letters and words due to dyslexia and his trouble in sports stems from his poor motor ability (which also applies to his difficulty in tying shoelaces and judging the size, speed and distance of a ball).
+However, Nandkishore labels it as an intellectual disability (as well as an excuse) and dismisses it as laziness, much to Ram's frustration.

 Back at school, Ram brings up the topic of dyslexia in a class by offering a list of famous dyslexic people.
-He comforts Ishaan, telling him how he struggled as a child as well.
+Ram comforts Ishaan, telling him how he struggled as a child as well.
 Ram obtains the principal's permission to become Ishaan's tutor.
-With gradual care, he works to improve Ishaan's reading and writing by using remedial techniques developed by dyslexia specialists.
-Eventually, both Ishaan's demeanor and his grades improve.
-One day Nandkishore visits the school and tells Ram that he and Maya have read up on dyslexia and understand the condition.
+With gradual care, Ram works to improve Ishaan's reading and writing by using remedial techniques developed by dyslexia specialists.
+Eventually, both Ishaan's demeanor and grades improve.
+One day, Nandkishore visits the school and tells Ram that he and Maya have read up on dyslexia and understand the condition.
 Ram mentions that what Ishaan needs more than understanding is that someone loves him.
-Outside Nandkishore sees Ishaan reading from a board.
-With teary eyes, he is unable to face his son and walks away.
+Outside, Nandkishore sees Ishaan attempting to read from a board.
+With teary eyes, he is unable to face his son and walks away, remorseful.

 At the end of the school year, Ram organises an arts and crafts contest for the staff and students, judged by artist Lalita Lajmi.
 Ishaan's work makes him the winner and Ram, who paints Ishaan's portrait, is declared the runner-up.
-The principal announces that Ram has been hired as the school's permanent art teacher.
-When Ishaan's parents meet his teachers on the last day of school, they are left speechless by the transformation in him.
+The principal announces that Ram has been hired as the boarding school's permanent art teacher.
+When Ishaan's parents meet his teachers on the last day of school, they are left speechless by the transformation within their son.
 Overcome with emotion, Nandkishore thanks Ram.
-Before leaving, Ishaan runs toward Ram, who lifts him high up in a hug.
+Before leaving, Ishaan runs toward Ram, who lifts him high up in a hug, advising him to come back next year.